vuejs/rfcs/active-rfcs/0000-dynamic-directive-arguments.md

 That said, complex dynamic key bindings should probably be pre-transformed in JavaScript via a computed property.

-**Update:**: it should also be possible to detect such usage and provide proper warnings in the parser (by checking for arguments that are missing the closing bracket).
+**Update:**: it is possible to detect such usage and provide proper warnings in the parser (by checking for arguments that are missing the closing bracket).

 ### Custom Directives